How it worksPricing

 Choose Based on Your Study Style

-If you study from documents and videos: StudyPDF is the clear winner.
-No other free tool can automatically generate flashcards from PDFs, Word documents, PowerPoint presentations, and YouTube videos.
+If you study from your own documents and videos: StudyPDF is the clear winner.
+No other free tool can automatically generate cited flashcards from your own PDFs, Word documents, PowerPoint slides, photos, websites, and YouTube videos.
 The time saved on card creation alone makes it the most efficient choice.

 If you want maximum control and customization: Anki gives you complete flexibility with card templates, add-ons, and algorithm settings.
 Be prepared to invest time learning the system.